A Former Client’s Perspective: How to Prepare for a Proffer

 You can also expect to be asked additional questions beyond what was submitted in the written proffer.
 Your answers to these questions can be critical, and your attorney will try to predict these questions before the session.
 For example, “Why did you not suspect that your behavior was illegal?” or “ Didn’t you think it strange that you were being offered so much money?” or “Given what you knew about Mr. X, why didn’t you suspect that he was not telling you the truth?”
 Answer each question as asked.
 If you’re unclear what the prosecutor is asking, seek clarification; for example, “do you mean only the money I paid Mr. X relating to this transaction, or do you mean all the money I ever paid Mr. X?”

-Try not to be argumentative or defensive in response to questions; your attorney will forcefully advocate on your behalf both before and after the proffer.
+Try not to be argumentative or defensive in response to questions; your attorney will aggressively advocate on your behalf both before and after the proffer.
 Nevertheless, it is appropriate and important for you to correct factual inaccuracies in the government’s questions or statements, but you must do so in a respectful, calm, matter-of-fact tone.
 For example, “I actually did not know, at the time, that Mr. X had been convicted of XYZ.”

 Leave enough time for the proffer session.

-It is important that you leave enough time for this proffer session.
+It is imperative that you leave enough time for this proffer session.
 If you can, clear the entire day.
 It may take longer than expected, and if you are anxious about child care or getting to another appointment, it may come across in your testimony as nervousness or even untruthfulness.
-Also, prosecutors are not required to offer you this chance to proffer and are unlikely to be impressed if you cut the session short.
+Also, prosecutors are not required to offer you this chance to proffer and are likely to be unimpressed if you end the session early.

 If you are a target or a defendant in a federal investigation and you are considering cooperation with the government, you need an experienced defense counsel that understands the proffer process and who can effectively advise you whether you are a good candidate to enter an agreement with the government.

 Contact us today to speak with an attorney.